This could be a FAQ page, except that questions have been infrequent. Here are questions and answers, and some more information about the project.

 Currently, it's mostly not clear which programming paradigms the SAU language is supposed to end up following.
 It visibly includes elements of some – mainly dataflow programming and limited elements of imperative programming – but doesn't embody any familiar paradigm fully, except maybe dataflow.
 The elements of dataflow programming are there to grow – various possible future features add on to the connecting of virtual signal generators and processors, producing and maybe using audio and control signal streams.
 As for imperative programming, scripts contain a sequence of timed steps which configure what is to be done (which can include adding and removing dataflow relations), and this often involves changing variables (mainly ones attached to larger objects of predefined types).

-There's a central idea that SAU script files are audio files, a little like some text-based image format files (e.g. SVG) are images.
+The initial central idea was that SAU script files are audio files, a little like some text-based image format files (e.g. SVG) are images.
 While text-based data formats are usually not counted among programming/scripting languages, here the boundary gets blurrier, whether this counts as a paradigm or not.
 You can make an analogy with languages for producing graphics – e.g. a wave oscillator or other generator element in a script, when used as a carrier, is a little like a line or other shape to draw with various properties attached to it affecting how it looks.
+However, this initial idea has not remained pure; scripts can receive variable assignment arguments, moving such scripts further from seeming like simply 'data' to seeming mostly like 'code'.

 As a non-Turing-complete language, it will never grow features like unbounded loops or recursive function calls, though bounded loops are a possible future feature.
 There's still plenty of room for branching out a little in new directions associated with various paradigms.
 But which things are good fits?
 It's an aim to keep it all pretty simple, and features also need to interact well.